gelvinp/rcalc/README.md

  - Python
  - SCons
  - pkg-config
- - glfw3 development headers
+ - glfw3 + development headers
- - OpenGL development headers
+ - OpenGL + development headers
+ - freetype2 + development headers
  - A version of GCC or clang that supports c++20

 For a debug build, run `scons` from the project root.

 For a release build, run `scons target=release` from the project root.

-If building with clang instead of GCC, use `scons use_llvm=yes`.
+To build with clang instead of GCC, use `scons use_llvm=yes`.

-Due to a race condition during build, if you get a linker error concerning `RCalc::get_command_map<...>()` or `RCalc::get_operator_map()`, just re-run scons.
+To build with asan, use `scons use_asan=yes`.